 The global coronavirus diagnostics market is highly dynamic with the presence of several global, regional, and local company profiles, offering a diverse range of analyzers, test kits, assays, and reagents to perform COVID-19 tests.
 Abbott, BD, Danaher, F. Hoffmann-La Roche, Siemens Healthineers, and Thermo Fisher Scientific are the major player in the diagnostics market.
 Global market players focus on developing innovative products and expanding their product portfolio to remain competitive in the market.
 They are investing extensively in R&D and product development activities to expand their product portfolio.

-The COVID-19 tests market research report includes in-depth coverage of the industry analysis with revenue and forecast insights for the following segments:
+The COVID-19 diagnostics market research report includes in-depth coverage of the industry analysis with revenue and forecast insights for the following segments:

 - Ambulatory Care Settings